 The second 97 Squadron crew lost on D-Day (the first being Wing Commander Carter’s) was captained by a Norwegian, Lieutenant Jespersen.
 Five of the crew, like Jespersen, belonged to the Royal Norwegian Air Force, which is why they were eventually re-interred in Norway.
-We have not yet managed to trace where they are buried and we do not have any photos of them, so any information would be most welcome.
+Any information on this crew would be most welcome.

 16 June 2019: Update on Finn Varde Jespersen, end of this page.